SirBaron84/IBM-Data-Science-Capstone-Project/README.md

-# IBM Coursera Capstone Projects
+# IBM Coursera Capstone Projects *Segmenting and Clustering Neighborhoods in Toronto*
-This notebook is related to the Coursera Capstone Projects, it contain an analysis of Toronto city.
+This notebook is related to the Coursera Capstone Projects contain an analysis of Toronto city.
 The **K - Means Algorithm** is used for segmentation and clustering. **Geocoder** is used to define and get coordinates. **Folium** to project the results in a map visualization.
 The analysis gives a complete overview on the geograpic distrubution of neigborhoods in Toronto segmentated by geo coordinates.

 The Project has the following parts: